tagspaces/documentation/ui/settings.md

 * **Enable thumbnails generation** - will generate and store persistent thumbnails in the hidden .ts sub folder of the folder where current file is located.
 * **Default tag background color** - Allows you to change to default background color of any newly created tags.
 Existing tags will not be affected.
 * **Default tag text color**- Allows you to change to default text color of any newly created tags.
 Existing tags will not be affected.
-* **Move deleted files or folders to trash bin** - will allow you to recover deleted files later, from the trash/recycle bin of your operating system.
+* **Move deleted files or folders to trash bin** - After activating it, all files deleted in TagSpaces will be send to the Trash, Trashbin or Recylcebin depending on your operating system.
+From these locations, you files can be easily recovered in case of a unintended deletion.
 * **Show files/directories with a dot(.) in front of the name** - This will allow the browsing of hidden files in UNIX-like systems (Linux, macOS, BSD, etc.)
 * **Max search results** - This is the limit of the maximum files and folders, which can be shown in the perspectives and respectively the maximum count of search results.